wavefrontHQ/docs/integrations/java.md

 {% endraw %}

 ### Option 2.
 Create a Wavefront Direct Reporter and Register Metrics
-To create a reporter which will emit data to a Wavefront service every 5 seconds:{% raw %}
+To create a reporter which will emit data to a Wavefront service every 5 seconds:{% raw %}
 ```
 import com.codahale.metrics.Counter;
 import com.codahale.metrics.MetricRegistry;